joshbuhler/syncTunes/README.md

 # syncTunes

 syncTunes is a quick macOS project I put together to easily copy files from my iTunes library onto a USB thumb drive for use with a Ford SYNC 3 system.
+However, as this really is just tweaking the contents of an M3U playlist file, and not writing anything Ford-specific, this would likely work with other devices that can read M3U playlists.
+At the end of the day, it's just copying files to a new location, and adjusting the playlist files to match.

 While I use it with iTunes, iTunes is *not* required.
 You'll really just need something that can generate .m3u playlist files that the tool can then parse.
 You will need a Mac though, and the developer tools to build it.